 The file was successfully replaced.

-Leadership: In spring 2007 Lynn M. Gangone, Ed.D. was named dean of the university's Women’s College and associate clinical professor of higher education at the Morgridge College of Education.
-Under her leadership, the college has increased student enrollment, introduced innovative academic programs, secured funds to support scholarships and programs, and introduced a comprehensive strategic plan that has repositioned the college to educate women to boldly lead in the communities where they live, work, and engage.
+Leadership: Lynn M. Gangone, Ed.D. is dean of Colorado Women’s College and associate clinical professor of higher education at the Morgridge College of Education.
+Under her leadership, the college has introduced innovative academic programs, secured nearly $8 million in funds to support scholarships and programs, and introduced a comprehensive strategic plan that has repositioned the college to educate women to boldly lead in the communities where they live, work, and engage.

 Publications, Presentations, & Research: Dr. Gangone is a champion of women’s leadership in the new economy.
-She is often called upon for her expert opinion by organizations like The SmartGirls’ Way and others who are interested in empowering women through education and business leadership.
-She spoke about gender disparity in higher education enrollment on Rocky Mountain PBS, as well as a panel expert for The White House Project: Benchmarking Women’s Leadership, where she discussed positional leadership and higher education.
-She authored the lead article in the inaugural Journal About Women in Higher Education (2008) and a book chapter on women’s leadership development in Rethinking Leadership in a Complex, Multicultural, and Global Environment: New Concepts and Models for Higher Education (2008).
-Currently, Dr. Gangone is part of a research team examining factors affecting women's retention in the college presidency.
-She serves on the faculty of the Women’s Leadership Institute, the HERS Institutes for Women in Higher Education Administration, and the Midwest Women’s Leadership Institute, as well as keynotes at various local, national, and international conferences and seminars on women’s leadership in higher education and the status of women and girls throughout education.
+She is often called upon for her expert opinion by organizations like USA Today, The Shriver Report, TEDxMileHigh Women, The SmartGirls’ Way and others who are interested in empowering women through education and business leadership.
+She authored the lead article in the inaugural Journal About Women in Higher Education (2008) and a book chapter on women’s leadership development in Rethinking Leadership in a Complex, Multicultural, and Global Environment: New Concepts and Models for Higher Education (2009).
+Dr. Gangone is part of a research team examining factors affecting women's retention in the college presidency, and with co-author Tiffani Lennon has an upcoming chapter in Women and Leadership in Higher Education to be published by the International Leadership Association in 2014.
+She serves on the faculty of the American Physical Therapy Association's Emerging Leaders Institute, the Women’s Leadership Institute, the HERS Institutes for Women in Higher Education Administration, and the Midwest Women’s Leadership Institute, as well as keynotes at various local, national, and international conferences and seminars on women’s leadership in higher education and the status of women and girls throughout education.
 She co-created the Institute for Emerging Women Leaders in Higher Education, an American Council on Education award-winning leadership development program.
 Her research interests include higher education history, with specific emphasis on women’s professional associations and women’s advancement, leadership theory and development, and voluntary associations and organizational viability.

 Education: She received an Ed.D. and M.Ed. in higher and postsecondary education from Columbia University; an M.S. and C.A.S. in counseling psychology from the State University of New York at Albany; and a B.A. in political science/history from The College of New Rochelle (New York).
 She was a member of the Class of 2010 Harvard Institute for Educational Management.